Ahnfelt/react4s/REFERENCE.md

 }
 ```

+The `get` parameter lets you read from props, state etc., and is only available where it's safe to do so.

 You render a component like this: `Component(MyComponent, prop1, prop2, ...)` and listen to what it emits
 by adding `.withHandler(...)`.